Left Front (West Bengal): 1991 assembly election

 In the 1991 West Bengal Legislative Assembly election the Left Front won 244 seats.
 CPI(M) had fielded 205 candidates (excluding minor parties contesting on CPI(M) tickets), CPI 11, AIFB 34, RSP 23, MFB 2, RCPI 2, DSP 2, WBSP 4 and BBC 1.
 Several leaders of minor Left Front parties contested on the CPI(M) symbol, such as Kiranmoy Nanda (WBSP), Gouranga Samanta (BBC) and Prabodh Chandra Sinha (DSP).
 However, DSP also one candidate with its own symbol in Pingla.
-Two different RCPI tickets contested Hansan (RCPI (Rasik Bhatt)) and Santipur (Real Communist Party of India) respectively.
 MFB fielded 1 candidate on an independent ticket and 1 candidate on CPI(M) ticket.
 The Left Front supported Janata Dal candidates in 8 constituencies, mainly in and around Calcutta, as well as 1 candidate of the All India Gorkha League and 1 candidate of the Communist Revolutionary League of India.

 CPI(M) won 182 seats, CPI 6 seats, AIFB 29 seats, RSP 18 seats, WBSP 4, seats, DSP 2 seats, RCPI 1 seat, MFB 2 seats and DSP 1 seat (on its own symbol).
 One JD candidate won.
 The combined vote for Left Front and allies stood at 15,090,595 (48.92% of the votes cast in the state).